-Prepare students with a foundation in knowledge and skills necessary for effective generalist practice and/or advanced study in social work (EP 2.1.1, EP 2.1.3, EP 2.1.9).
-[Educational Policy and Accreditation Standards from the Council on Social Work Education, the national accreditation body for Social Work]

-- Ensure that students are able to work with diverse populations and in various settings integrating research, empirically informed practice, and an awareness of social policy (EP 2.1.4, EP 2.1.6, EP 2.1.8, EP 2.1.9, EP 2.1.10 (a-d)). - Promote social work values and ethics emphasizing a commitment to social change, social justice, community, and diversity (EP 2.1.2, EP 2.1.4, EP 2.1.5, EP 2.1.7, EP 2.1.8). - Enrich the local community through service learning, field education, extracurricular activities, and professional development opportunities (EP 2.1.1, EP 2.1.7, EP 2.1.9).
+- Prepare students with a foundation in knowledge and skills necessary for effective generalist practice and/or advanced study in social work. - Ensure that students are able to work with diverse populations and in various settings integrating research, empirically informed practice, knowledge of human behavior and environment, and an awareness of social policy. - Promote social work values and ethics emphasizing a commitment to social change, social justice, community, and diversity. - Enrich the community through service learning, extracurricular activities, field education, research, and professional development opportunities.